hahnlab/CAFE5/README.md

 -   **--simulate, -s**

     Simulate families.
-Optionally provide the number of simulations to generate (-s100, or --simulate=100)
+Either provide an argument of the number of families to simulate (-s100, or --simulate=100) or provide a rootdist file giving a set of root family sizes to match.
+Without such a file, the families will be generated with root sizes selected randomly between 0 and 100.

 -   **--tree, -t**